ahmad-shakla/ahmad-shakla/README.md

 ## Objective

-My journey in cybersecurity lead me into being eager to transition into this field, specifically aiming to become a penetration tester.
+My journey in cybersecurity has fueled my passion and drive to transition into a career as a penetration tester.
+With a deep interest in the field, I am dedicated to honing my skills and knowledge to excel in this specialized area of cybersecurity

-## Skills
+#### Skills

 | Skill                                         | Associated Project         |